microsoft/app-innovation-workshop/Walkthrough Guide/01 Setup/README.md

 #### Windows

 When working in Windows, Visual Studio will be the best IDE for you!
-You can check internally if you have a license for the paid versions or even go with the free Community Edition.
+You can check internally to see if your company has a licence for the paid versions or even go with the free Community Edition.
 Both will work for you.

-Please [follow this guide](https://developer.xamarin.com/guides/cross-platform/getting_started/installation/windows/) to install the Xamarin Tooling for Visual Studio on Windows and make sure, you have at least Android API Level 16 and an Android Emulator installed.
+Please [follow this guide](https://developer.xamarin.com/guides/cross-platform/getting_started/installation/windows/) to install the Xamarin Tooling for Visual Studio on Windows and make sure you have at least Android API Level 16 and an Android Emulator installed.

 When working on Windows, you won't be able to build iOS solutions unless you connect your machine with a Mac in your network.
 To follow this workshop, an iOS configuration is not mandatory!
 [Follow this guide](https://developer.xamarin.com/guides/ios/getting_started/installation/windows/) if you want to connect to a Mac Build Host anyway.

 #### Mac

-When using a Mac, the best Xamarin Tooling provides Visual Studio for Mac.
+When using a Mac, the best Xamarin Tooling is available in Visual Studio for Mac.
 Xamarin should be installed during the installation of Visual Studio.
 Please [follow this guide](https://docs.microsoft.com/en-us/visualstudio/mac/installation) to make sure you don't miss anything.

-If you want to build iOS solutions, make sure that XCode is also installed on the same device!
+If you want to build iOS solutions, make sure that Xcode is also installed on the same device!

 #### Test your installation

-To make sure your environment works as expected and is able to compile and execute Xamarin apps, your can simply open the [`ContosoMaintenance.sln`](/ContosoMaintenance.sln) solution with Visual Studio and select the `ContosoFieldService.iOS` or `ContosoFieldService.Droid` project as your Startup project.
+To make sure your environment works as expected and is able to compile and execute Xamarin apps, you can simply open the [`ContosoMaintenance.sln`](/ContosoMaintenance.sln) solution with Visual Studio and select the `ContosoFieldService.iOS` or `ContosoFieldService.Droid` project as your Startup project.
 If the application gets compiled and the app can be started, you are good to go.

 ![Visual Studio Running Xamarin iOS and Android App](Assets/VSMacRunningiOSandAndroid.png)